khaled-ma-seleem/zzrjt-practice-project-emb-ai/README.md

 #  Sentiment Analysis Web App
-This is a simple sentiment analysis web application using Flask and Watson AI libraries.
+This is an AI based sentiment analysis web application using Flask and Watson AI libraries.